giftedl/giftedl/README.md

 ---
 <p align="center">
-A young american developer told to be a nerd.
-Usually commit to my own projects, not to others (though I do occasionally make PRs, which get canceled immediately).
-Kinda have a boring life.
+A young american developer.
+Usually commit to my own projects, not to others (though I do occasionally make PRs).
 </p>

 ## Skillset